-Two large diameter, linearly scaled, single-turn potentiometers (SENS C & F) are provided on the top printed circuit board of the L3515.
+Two large diameter, linearly scaled, single turn potentiometers (SENS C & F) are provided on the Control Unit board of the L3545.
 These adjustments are used to establish a repeatable switch point that is calibrated to the given process material application.

-• Low Acting Alarm Action
+• Low-Acting Alarm Action